 Quantum Effects Award

-The Quantum Effects Award 2025 is one of the highlights of Quantum Effects in Stuttgart.
+The Quantum Effects Award 2025 was one of the highlights of Quantum Effects in Stuttgart.
 Learn more about the four categories, the judgement criteria, the jury and the conditions of participation.

-Prizes will be awarded for partial solutions from the quantum-mechanical field of sensor technology, communication, computing and security which are characterised by a TRLevel 5 or higher and have a high degree of innovation and future potential or are already being used in initial solutions.
+In 2025, awards were given to partial solutions in the quantum mechanical field of sensor technology, communication, computing and security which are characterised by a TRLevel 5 or higher and have a high degree of innovation and future potential or are already being used in initial solutions.

 The Quantum Effects Award 2025 will be presented in 4 categories: